 The online Master of Science in Human Resource Development has an educational approach and focuses on lifelong learning, training, and organizational development.
-This degree is geared toward students that want to become corporate trainers, directors, faculty members, and primary, secondary and postsecondary curriculum designers as well as administrators.
+This top masters in human resources degree is geared toward students that want to become corporate trainers, directors, faculty members, and primary, secondary and postsecondary curriculum designers as well as administrators.
 An option to specialize in adult education is also available.

 Students within this program have the opportunity to travel internationally, conduct professional presentations at conferences, and write for publication.
 This 37 credit hour program does not require a master’s thesis or final exam, but students are required to complete a professional portfolio, a compilation of coursework and professional experience gained throughout the time spent earning the degree.
 At $7,000 per year in tuition cost, Texas A&M ranks as one of the most affordable schools offering an online master’s degree.

 Tuition: $1,368/course (in-state)